barakkah-cpu/ES202-Solids-FEA-SolidWorks/README.md

 - Ultimate tensile strength: 42,000 psi
 - Selected for corrosion resistance in Daytona Beach's coastal environment

-**Factor of Safety:** FS = 2 applied to yield strength — permanent deformation is the failure condition, not fracture.
+**Factor of Safety:** FS = 2 applied to yield strength (permanent deformation is the failure condition, not fracture.)

 **Outcome:** Minimum required wall thickness calculated, then matched to a commercially available 2.5" OD aluminum tube sourced from McMaster-Carr.